NIO Infant™ Intraosseous Device

 | SKU | NIO-I |

-| Weight | 2.5 oz (packaged) |
+| Weight (packaged) | 2.5 oz |

-| Needle Design | Stepped Needle® — tapers 14G (outer shaft) to 18G (tip) |
+| Needle Design | Stepped Needle® — tapers 14G (shaft) to 18G (tip) |

-| Needle Penetration Depth | 15 mm (0.6 in.) — cortex penetration section (18G) is 2.6 mm |
+| Penetration Depth | 15 mm (0.6 in); 18G cortex section 2.6 mm |

 | Mechanism | Manual (not spring-loaded) |

-| Indication | Proximal tibia IO access in patients gestational age 36 weeks (≥5 lbs / 2.3 kg) to 3 years old |
+| Indication | Proximal tibia IO access, gestational age 36 weeks (≥5 lb / 2.3 kg) to 3 years |

 | Sterility | Sterile, single-use |

-| Shelf Life | 5 years from date of manufacture |
+| Shelf Life | 5 years from manufacture |

-| Packaging | Individual peel-back blister pack with fixation dressing |
+| Packaging | Peel-back blister pack with fixation dressing |

 | FDA Status | FDA-cleared, Class II device |

-The NIO Infant's defining feature is its Stepped Needle® technology — a needle that tapers from 14 gauge at the outer shaft to 18 gauge at the insertion tip.
-This step geometry provides sensory feedback to the provider: as the 18G tip penetrates the cortex and enters the medullary cavity, the tactile resistance changes, indicating successful marrow penetration.
-The transition to the 14G shaft simultaneously acts as a physical stop, preventing the needle from over-penetrating through the far cortex — a critical safety feature in infant tibias, where bone cortex thickness can be as little as a few millimeters.
+Its defining feature is the Stepped Needle® geometry — tapering from 14G at the shaft to 18G at the tip.
+As the 18G tip crosses the cortex into the medullary cavity, tactile resistance changes, and the transition to the 14G shaft acts as a physical stop intended to prevent over-penetration through the far cortex — a meaningful safety consideration in infant tibias where cortex thickness can be only a few millimeters.

-See also: Go IO Intraosseous Start Kit
+See also: NIO Pediatric Intraosseous Device, Go IO Intraosseous Start Kit, and IV/IO & Blood Transfusion Supplies.

 All products sourced from the actual brand manufacturer or authorized master distributors.
 CoTCCC recommendation status verified where applicable.
 Ships from MED-TAC International, Pembroke Pines, FL — clinician-founded, veteran-led, SDVOSB-certified.